-We set a lower limit in our algortithm requiring the lapse rate tropopause (LR TP) to be a minimum of 4km altitude (rather than the 2km minimum previously), since every LR TP detected below that height was a false positive.
+We set a lower limit in our algorithm requiring the lapse rate tropopause (LR TP) to be a minimum of 4km altitude (rather than the 2km minimum previously), since every LR TP detected below that height was a false positive.

 This is mentioned in the text at DoLast:page/line “...
 We require lapse rate tropopauses to be at a minimum of 4~km altitude”

 We are now using the ozone defined tropopause in our event detection algorithm, which means the LR TP no longer affects event detection.
+The ozone tropopause climatology is now displayed in the revised Figure 2.

 What is the minimum tropopause height value over Davis during February?